kirill-developer/mta-crz-entries-pipeline/README.md

 - **Incremental Updates**: Daily delta loads for new data

 ### DAG Schedule
-The pipeline consists of two DAGs that run in sequence:
+The pipeline consists of three DAGs that run in sequence:

 1. **Daily Update DAG** (`nyc_crz_entries_daily_update`):
    - Runs at 7:00 AM UTC (3:00 AM ET)